darkelectron/srsearch/README.md

 - run script and you'll see a dmenu window.
 - type a subreddit to search, _e.g commandline_.
 - type in search term, _e.g bash is cool_.
-- you'll see results in a dmenu window, choose topic or link, which will be copied to your clipboard.
+- you'll see results in a dmenu window, choose topic or link, which will be copied to your clipboard and opened through `firefox`.

 ## TODO
 - [ ] results limit.
 - [x] loop through results
-- [ ] choose what to do with results
+- [ ] ~~choose what to do with results~~